 The south to south-east facing vineyards with 15 to 45% slopes cover 27 hectares of vineyards.
 The different soils consist of loess loam to weathered sandstone and have a low water storage capacity.
-Riesling is the main variety cultivated here.
-The Sitzius Wilhelm and Tesch Martin wineries, for example, have shares in the site.
+Mainly Riesling is cultivated here.
+The Tesch Martin winery, for example, has shares in the site.

-The site was first mentioned in documents in 1339 and then in 1449 and 1458 under the name "an der cronen".
-The name is probably derived from an old house name in Lorch, and according to a second version, from a tree crown or rock that towers over everything.
+The site was first mentioned in 1339 and then in 1449 and 1458 under the name "an der cronen".
+The name is probably derived from an old house name in Lorch, according to a second version from an all overhanging tree crown or rock.
 The southwest-facing vineyards at an altitude of 80 to 115 metres above sea level with a slope of 45 to 50% cover more than eight hectares of vineyards.
-Riesling is the main variety cultivated on the medium to deep, slightly calcareous loess and stony-grassy Hunsrück slate and Taunus quartzite soils.
+On the medium to deep, slightly calcareous loess and stony-grassy Hunsrück slate and Taunus quartzite soils, mainly the Riesling is cultivated.
 The Altenkirch, Chat Sauvage, Graf von Kanitz, Laquai Paul, Schloss Schönborn and Wilhelm Mohr Erben wineries, for example, have shares in the site.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz